exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ### Removing Items

-If you want to delete an element, you can use `.remove()` and pass the item you want removed from the list. `.remove()` will throw a `ValueError` if the item to be removed is not in the list.
+If you want to delete an item from a list, you can use the `list.remove()` method, passing the item to be removed as an argument. `remove()` will throw a `ValueError` if the item is not present in the list.

 ```python
 >>> numbers = [1, 2, 3]